 This blog doesn’t scratch that itch.

-I have to answer, I cannot expect more from my fellow man than I’m willing to give myself.
+I have to answer the call of those men who are lost, I cannot expect more from my fellow man than I’m willing to give myself.

-Protecting my family, my society, and my nation is my mission.
+Leading my family as well as working to improve my society and nation is my mission.
 There is nobody else on this planet whom I would trust to do a better job than myself.
-There is nobody who I believe will try as hard or serve as honorably as myself.
+There is nobody who I believe will try as hard or live as authentically as myself as well.

 That’s Enough About Me